The Frizzled Leek

 Can I use dried basil?

-You can use dried basil, but it won't have the same flavor.
+Yes, but it won't have the same flavor.
 Fresh basil gives this dressing a fresh and zesty flavor.
 Keep in mind that dried herbs are stronger than fresh herbs, so I would only use ½ teaspoon.

 • Ranch dressing with cut up veggies.